PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: Experiments

 \subsection{The Training Curves of $\tau_\text{proj}$}

-In contrast to the fixed hyperparameter $\tau$ in IQL, $\tau_\text{proj}(a|s)$ can be flexibly and adaptively tuned to the current policy and batch samples.
+In contrast to the fixed hyperparameter $\tau$ in IQL, $\tau_\text{proj}(a|s)$ can be flexibly and adaptively tuned.
 Therefore, we plot the $\tau_\text{proj}(a|s)$ curve and normalized score curve on AntMaze-v0 and Kitchen-v0 datasets.
 The results are shown in Fig.~\ref{Fig-weight-score}.